 Integrated outdoor education and practical learning

 The use of targeted educational technology

 Once a week, students will attend the Wilderness Centre, our outdoor education centre for a whole day of lessons in an outdoor setting.
-These lessons will be part of the formal taught curriculum, not just outdoor activities.
 Any topic which would benefit from an outdoor venue will be taught at the centre, but initially students will focus on Art, PE, creative writing as part of English, Biology and physical Geography as these subjects lend themselves particularly well to the beautiful setting at the centre and to the facilities available.

 Wherever possible, students will learn through practical application of their knowledge.
 We have a beautiful setting and facilities at the two centres include a science lab, stage and sound system for drama and music, art room, sports facilities at the nearby university, outdoor activities including high and low ropes, archery, a mini-farm, kitchen and flower gardens, music practice rooms, climbing wall and a full-professional kitchen for learning how to cook and prepare food.

 A recent publication by the University of Plymouth highlighted the benefits of learning in an outdoor setting.
 This is particularly important for children who are using technology each day.
 It is critical for them to learn how to value themselves enough that they can choose to ignore the attention-seeking of electronics.
 Technology is a wonderful tool for learning, but the ability to put it down is just as important!
 We see it as providing a key moment in each child’s week to enable them to look upward and outward from themselves.